Frequently Asked Questions

-In the event that your card is lost or damaged, please contact the card office ASAP (the card office is located on the lower level of Garrison-Foster and is open Monday through Friday 8:30am to 4:30pm).
+In the event that your card is lost or damaged, please contact the card office ASAP (the card office is located in the Lovejoy building, room 118 and is open Monday through Friday 8:30am to 4:30pm).
 You can email or call the card office to report your lost card and order a replacement (click here to order a card).
 In most cases, cards ordered by 11am will be ready at noon and orders placed after 11am will be ready by 4pm.
 There is a fee of $20 to replace lost or damaged cards.
 Cards that fail for no apparent reason or are excessively worn are replaced at no charge.

 Your may also deactivate or freeze your card at the card office online 24/7.
 If you are able to find your card, you can return to the online card office to unfreeze your card (reactivate your card) as long as that card is the current card you had been using.
 It is also possible to obtain a temporary card that will allow you limited residence hall access and access to the dining halls.
 These cards will only be valid for 72 hours.
 There is a $10 deposit required for a temporary card.
 Temporary cards are available from the ColbyCard office (M-F 8:30-4:30) or the Security Office (24/7).

 Do I have to reapply for financial aid each year?